 Pond ecosystems benefit your fish’s health and they also help minimize your inputs and costs for maintaining your fish.
 An ecologically balanced pond is environmentally friendly and economically beneficial!

-You may have a pond in your backyard or you may be thinking about starting your own home based fish farming business (great idea by the way).
+You may have a pond in your backyard or you may be thinking about starting your own home-based fish farming business (great idea by the way).
 An ecologically balanced pond is important because it’s the best way to benefit from your fish pond in every way.
 It’s an environmentally sustainable and economically profitable way of raising fish.
-You’ll get maximum results, require minimum inputs, and have have the least negative impact to the environment.
+You’ll get maximum results, require minimum inputs, and have had the least negative impact on the environment.

 Understanding the Pond Ecosystem

 Your pond ecosystem is the interaction between your fish and the environment of your pond.
 This ecosystem consists of many things including insects, plants and other living organisms in your pond.
 Your pond ecosystem is also influenced by non-living things such as water quality, soil, dirt, and debris, and also the chemicals dissolved in your water.
 Checking and monitoring the carbon, oxygen, nitrogen, phosphorus and pH balance of your pond is also important.

 A shallow pond with plenty of sunlight, for example, will attract more aquatic plants like algae but won’t be good enough for fish because of the low oxygen levels.
 A deeper and flowing pond will benefit your fish growth.
 You also need to have enough depth so that it doesn’t become too hot during the summer and doesn’t completely freeze during the winter.
 Depth also ensures enough oxygen for your fish.

 The best way to achieve ecological balance and maximize your benefit is to make sure that you have enough plants and insects in your system so that they can feed on each other.
 Also, you need to maintain water quality, control pests, and predators, and ensure a natural environment for your fish.

 3 Ways to Create an Ecologically Balanced Pond